 The scene where Andy has his chest hair removed required five cameras set up for the shot.
-Star Steve Carell's chest hair was actually ripped out in the scene.
-The actor had told director Judd Apatow just before shooting the scene: "It has to be real.
-It won't be as funny if it's mocked up or if it's special effect.
+Steve Carell's chest hair was actually ripped out in the scene.
+Carell had told director Judd Apatow just before shooting the scene, "It has to be real.
+It won't be as funny if it's mocked up, or if it's special effect.
 You have to see that this is really happening."
 The scene had to be done in one shot.

 According to Seth Rogen, Steve Carell was so nervous that the film would be shut down by the studio, he had the writers prepare a back-up version of the script that didn't contain a single word of profanity.